Yuhigawa/simplified-payment-gateway/README.md

    - Only users with `document_type = 'cpf'` can send money
    - Users with `document_type = 'cnpj'` (shopkeepers) can only receive
    - Payer must have sufficient balance
-   - All transfers are atomic (transaction-based)
+   - All transfers are atomic (Transfer-based)
    - External authorization is required before transfer
    - Notification is sent after successful transfer (non-blocking)

-3. **Transaction Safety:**
+3. **Transfer Safety:**
-   - All database operations are wrapped in transactions
+   - All database operations are wrapped in Transfers
    - On any failure, changes are rolled back
    - Balance is restored to payer if transfer fails